watertap-org/watertap-ui/README.md

 # watertap-ui

-This repository is for work on the user interface(s) (UI) for the WaterTAP library.
+This repository is for work on the user interface (UI) for the WaterTAP library.

 ## Getting started (developer)